 FIREWORKS & CHILDREN

-Before we know it Bonfire night will be upon us and amid the ‘oooh’s and the ‘aaaah’s we need to know the safety of our children is not compromised.
+Before we know it Bonfire night is upon us again and amid the ‘oooh’s and the ‘aaaah’s we need to know the safety of our children is not compromised.

 Bonfires, sparklers and fireworks are a great part of our heritage and should be enjoyed and marvelled at by all ages, but some are more vulnerable at these events than others.
 Young children’s ears are more delicate than adult’s ears and should be protected at firework events when loud bangs are expected.